 This is an introductory course covering fundamental aspects of modern neuroscience.
-The five lecture format begins with a brief discussion of neural development and the resulting organization of the mammalian nervous system, then progresses into the molecular and structural specializations that allow neurons to process and transmit information via electrical current.
-The course next explores how neurons contribute to higher brain functions such as learning and memory, and finally examines how neural dysfunction leads to common neurological disorders such as autism and Alzheimer's disease.
+The lecture series begins with a discussion of neural development, evolution and the resulting organization of the mammalian nervous system, then progresses into the molecular and structural specializations that allow neurons to process and transmit information via electrical current.
+The course next explores how neurons contribute to autonomic functions that keep us alive and higher brain functions such as learning and memory.
+The course will close on an examination of how neural dysfunction leads to common neurological disorders such as developmental pathophysiologies, autism, and Alzheimer's disease.

-Credits: 1 Term: 3 Counts for 30 hr. requirement: Y Director: Dr. Joanna Jankowsky
+Credits: 1 Term: 3 Counts for 30 hr. requirement: Y Director: Dr. Russell Ray